taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Tahoe: **"*But we still haven't figured out our own solutions to the really *practical* advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour...*"**

 Iúna: **"*That's why I've changed my mind.
 Our eSyrup research needs to expand, and it needs to stay under the radar.
-Tahoe, you know what that research group in Brazil published last month?*"**
+Tahoe, do you know what that research group in Brazil published last month?*"**

 Tahoe: **"*What?*"**